vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 fire ghee and all kinds of corn; Agni the lord of 1st should be drawn in the midst of a lotus; the main mantras would be 'Om Agnaye namah' in worship and 'om Agnaye svāhā' (in homa) with grains anointed with ghee and then with a stream of ghee, fuel sticks &c.; HV I. 354–355 (from Bhav.); (2) to donate fuel sticks to a brāhmaṇa in the four seasons beginning from the rainy season and at end to donate ghrta dhenu is Vaiśvānaravrata destroying all sins; this is ftu

 vrata; Mat.
 101. 57 g. by KKV 447, HV II.
 360 (from Pad).
-Vaisnavavrata–In this a person takes an early morning bath
+Vaiṣṇavavrata–In this a person takes an early morning bath

 every day for four months from Āș.; at end feeds a brāh. mana and donates a cow and a jar of ghee; māsavrala;